ironhack-labs/lab-html-exercise/readme.md

 3. Follow these [guidelines to add, commit and push changes](https://gist.github.com/ironhack-edu/dd3635de73a6ef07ef337bf184eda985#step-3-add-commit-and-push-the-changes).

-In the end of this document, you will find guidelines on how to submit the exercise.

 **Keep in mind that you don't have to wait to fully finish the exercise to make a pull request.
 You only have to make a pull request once.
 After that, every time when you make a commit, it will be automatically added and shown in the pull request.**